kletobias/p2022/_projects/hearthstone-euro-to-in-game-currency-conversion.md

 looping over each pack opened in each trial (`draws_onet`).
 The inner most loop then loops over the opening of the five cards in every pack (`rows[:]`).

-For each random number that represents one drawn card in a pack of five cards, it is evaluated which of the intervals it lies within and the corresponding rarity class and dust value is appended to a list.
+Each random number that represents one drawn card in a pack of five cards, is evaluated as to which of the intervals it lies within and the corresponding rarity class and dust value is appended to a list.
 There are lists for each loop and lists `all_packs`, `all_dust` hold these values for the entire simulation.